Moment of Reflection

 Can I Use Substitutions?

 Remember: a substitute is just that.
 It is a second-best replacement for an ideal ingredient.
 If you are going to take the time and energy to make something, don’t you want it to be the best?
 I do.
 So, if you are going to make these bagels, plan in advance and buy the non-diastatic malt powder.
-It is readily available at King Arthur Flour (where I buy it) and sometimes on Amazon.
+It is readily available at King Arthur Baking Company (where I buy it) and sometimes on Amazon.
 I prefer the powder to malt barley syrup because the powder is easier to work with and has a longer shelf life.
+That said, malt barley syrup is generally more available at local markets, and usually at Whole Foods.

 How to Make Stuffed Onion Bagels